Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 ### Training on multiple environments in parallel

 SB3 can train on several environment instances at once using a vectorized environment.
-Each Unity instance must use a distinct `base_port` so the instances do not conflict:
+Each Unity instance must use a distinct `base_port` so the instances don't conflict:

 ```python
 from stable_baselines3 import PPO